Biden Vows Vengeance on Kabul Airport Attackers

 Biden and Psaki said there was no evidence, so far, of collusion between the Taliban, which seized control of Kabul nearly two weeks ago, and ISIS in carrying out the attacks.

-The United Nations and NATO condemned the attacks, as did Taliban spokesman Zabihullah Mujahid.
+The United Nations and NATO condemned the attacks, as did Taliban spokesperson Zabihullah Mujahid.

 Speaking about the first blast, a senior Taliban source confirmed to VOA that a suicide bomber had blown himself up in an area holding a large number of people.